COVID-19 Communications and Guidance

 - Laboratories where an infected individual has been identified will be closed until a thorough cleaning of areas that the employee has worked can be performed (anticipated time ~ 1-2 days).
 Floors where more than one individual has become infected within a two-week period will be closed until the laboratory can be cleaned and the work plan can be re-reviewed by the chair and a safety committee consisting of the Vice Dean for Research and a representative from facilities to identify areas of potential workplace transmission.
 Once it is determined that either no changes are needed or that the necessary changes have been made, the floor can be reopened.

-- Use of headphones in laboratories and common spaces will be prohibited.
+- Use of headphones in laboratories and at desks is permitted but remains prohibited in common spaces and while walking in the hallways.
 Similarly, use of cell phones while walking in hallways is also prohibited.

 - Due to continued shortages of PPE for our medical colleagues, please do not use face masks of a greater performance standard than is absolutely necessary.
 Medical grade masks, N95s, etc. should only be used when dictated by a particular laboratory’s PPE requirements.